engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 npm ERR! notarget No matching version found for typescript@3.7.0.
 ```

-It looks like the version of typescript specified is not correct.
+It looks like the version of `typescript` specified in our dependencies is not recognized by `npm`.
 Not to worry, we can just install the latest applicable version:

 `npm install typescript`